ALBERTA

 (1800 - 1801), near Myrnam FORT WIKI

-A Hudson's Bay Co. post located on Fort (Scotland) Island in the North Saskatchewan River, northeast of town.
+A Hudson's Bay Co. post located on Fort (or Scotland) Island in the North Saskatchewan River, northeast of town.
 Also known as Island House.
+The island is immediately east of the present Highway 881 bridge over the river.
+A memorial cairn was erected in 1960.

 Fort George and Buckingham House